borg286/sevtech/README.md

     * Spear has a bigger range than other weapons and it can be used to punch them without being touched even once.
 Combined with wolf totem it does a massive damage.

 * There is a common bug where Shoggoth either do not spawn or spawn unhittable.
 If this happens, you can craft the Market block cheaply, and then mine their bases to trade for Sloggoth Flesh.
-24 Monolith Stone will get you one flesh, and 8 Sloggoth Flesh will get you a statue.
+24 Monolith Stone will get you one flesh, and 8 Shoggoth Flesh will get you a statue.

 * After crafting the statue place it **away from your base** and hold the necronomicon.
 The statue will send power into your necronomicon at 5 PE / 5 seconds taking about 15 minutes to get the 1000 needed.
 Randomly you may get struck by lightning and even explosive lightning, and sometimes wither effect.
 After getting 1000 points that area will have gotten tainted and will produce abyssal mobs.
 A shovel can quickly remove sludge produced by Shoggoths.
 They don't poop ooze on half slabs or Abyssalcraft blocks.